tangentyh/notes-of-tan/docs/backend/java/javaBasics.md

      ```
    - `-verbose` — watch class loading
    - `java -X` — a listing of all nonstandard options
-     - `-Xprof` — profiling, support was removed in 10.0
+     - `-Xprof` — profiling, support was removed in JDK 10
      - `-XshowSettings:properties`, `-XshowSettings:locale`
      - `-Xverify:none`, or `-noverify` — turn off verification when loading classes
      - memory related — see [JVM](./JVM.md#Memory)